What Is A Nebulizer?

 What Is A NasoNeb Nasal Nebulizer?

-The NasoNeb nasal nebulizer (or The NasoNeb Sinus Therapy System) is a sinus nebulizer used to deliver nasal safe saline solutions and (over-the-counter and prescription) medications to the nasal and sinus cavities.
+The NasoNeb* nasal nebulizer (or The NasoNeb Sinus Therapy System) is a sinus nebulizer used to deliver nasal-safe saline, nasal moisturizer and over-the-counter and prescribed intranasal medications to the nasal cavities, reaching the sinuses.

 Inspired by Healthcare Professionals, ENTs, Allergists, and Pharmacists, The NasoNeb System is fast, simple to use, and easy to clean.
 And, because of its small size and lightweight, it’s a great portable nebulizer that can be used daily for effective relief of sinusitis and seasonal allergies.